pun777chy/Inverse-Kinematics-Unity3d/README.md

 You can adjust the threshold of aiming by adjusting the poistion of cube call "Load" in the scene.

-The wrote the code as simple as possible.
+I wrote the code as simple as possible.

 The sample also is android Mobile Ready.
 Android APK is also added in master copy.